Sunday, July 10, 2016

 What person has ever told their child that if they grow up and begin a widespread slave trade, torture thousands of people to death, and rob and rape as many people as possible, they are no worse than someone who curses the driver who cuts them off on the highway?

 If I was to tell a child something like this, many Christians would hopefully realize the horrifying error in my words.
 Yet many Christians will turn around and in their daily informal conversations will insist to others that all sins are equal before God and that God doesn't dislike a particular sin more than any other.
-This is usually used as a tactic to alleviate special attention directed towards a sin like homosexuality or whatever other sin the discussion highlights.
+This is usually used as a tactic to alleviate special attention directed towards a sin like homosexual behaviors or whatever other sin the discussion highlights.

 Some actions hurt people objectively more than other actions.
 If someone actually denies this, I see no reason to treat them as a sane and rational person who should be consulted on moral matters.
-For instance, only a highly irrational person would say that stealing a penney hurts the victim as much as beating them for hours does or that murdering one person is just as bad as organized genocide of millions of innocent people.
+For instance, only a highly irrational person would say that stealing a penny hurts the victim as much as beating them for hours does or that murdering one person is just as bad as organized genocide of millions of innocent people.
 No one with a properly-functioning mind and conscience would equalize the severity of lying and sexual abuse.
 Is striking someone once really as sinful as striking them repeatedly?
 Is not adulterous rape worse than consensual adultery?
 How can coveting be just as evil as robbery?
 How can someone label a small lie equal to an act of perjury in a capital case?

 Ironically, even the reactions of the people who claim all sins are equal reveal that they don't truly believe their own alleged position.
 Push them down and they won't grow as irate as they would if you destroyed their vehicle.
 They will become far more furious if someone kidnapped or raped their child than they will if someone steals their wallet.